Can Titanium or Tungsten Carbide ring be cut off?

 Yes!
 But first try soaking your hand in an ice cold water for 1-2 minute, then apply a lubricant (such as petroleum jelly or hand lotion) between the ring and the knuckle, hold the ring with a towel and pull with a rocking motion.

-We used manual ring cutting tool with a new, high grade blade.
 The process is quite simple.
 The lower jaw of the cutter slides between the ring and finger.
-The circular saw is turned by the handle to cut through the ring.
+The circular saw is turned by the cordless power driver (included) to cut through the ring.
+Since titanium is so hard, it may be easier to make two cuts (one on each side of the ring) than try to spread it.

 Tungsten carbide and ceramic rings are removed by cracking them into pieces with standard vice grip locking pliers.
 The same technique is used for removing natural stone bands like onyx or jade.